MolSSI-Education/python-package-best-practices/_episodes/07-collaboration.md

 ## Importance of Branching

 When you are doing development, particularly on a fork (but also if you are collaborating), it is very important that all development work be done on a branch.
-In the case of a collaborative repository where you are pushing directly, this will allow you to do pull requests from branches (more on pull requests below), and that your code is reviewed by another developer on the project before being merged to the main branch.
+In the case of a collaborative repository where you are pushing directly, this will allow you to do pull requests from branches (more on pull requests below), and your code is reviewed by another developer on the project before being merged to the main branch.

 The most important reason to work on a branch is to keep your main branch clean.
 In the workflow you are learning today, the main branch should track upstream, and only be changed by pulling from upstream.